Motor Behavior Research Program

 The research conducted in the WPRL utilizes the techniques and equipment of the six research laboratory spaces in a complementary manner to explore the whole-body physiologic responses of women within different studies.
 Additionally, we work with other research groups within the School of Kinesiology to highlight gender differences in research studies and expand the inclusion of women in research as study participants.
 We are actively working to develop collaborations and connections within LSU and the community to expand the research of the WPRL to include transgender and non-binary persons and make LSU a leader in research involving all aspects of gender differences research.

-The LSU School of Kinesiology Pedagogy and Psychological Sciences research program dedicates itself to promoting health and wellbeing in local, state, national, and international populations.
-Research conducted in the Pedagogy and Psychological Sciences Laboratories aims to create interventions and discover translational solutions that optimize quality of life across the lifespan.
+The LSU School of Kinesiology Behavioral, Psychological, and Pedagogical Sciences research program dedicates itself to promoting health and wellbeing in local, state, national, and international populations.
+Research conducted in the Behavioral, Psychological, and Pedagogical Sciences Laboratories aims to create interventions and discover translational solutions that optimize quality of life across the lifespan.
 We strive to address health issues by establishing meaningful partnerships with schools, government agencies, local citizens, nonprofit organizations, and community businesses.
-The Pedagogy and Psychological Sciences research area includes three collaborative laboratories to achieve its missions.
+The Behavioral, Psychological, and Pedagogical Sciences research area includes three collaborative laboratories to achieve its missions.

 Director: Ryan Hulteen, PhD